30h Th, 15h Pr, 20h Proj.

 Table of Contents:

-Introduction to high performance scientific computing, parallel computer architectures, latency and bandwidth, spatial and temporal locality, Amdahl's law, distributed memory programming with MPI, shared memory programming with OpenMP, algorithms for ordinary differential equations, algorothms for partial differential equations, direct and iterative linear solvers.
+Introduction to high performance scientific computing, parallel computer architectures, latency and bandwidth, spatial and temporal locality, Amdahl's law, distributed memory programming with MPI, shared memory programming with OpenMP, introduction to GPU computing.

 The course uses the C programming language for the implementation of algorithms, both serial and parallel.
-Practical work covers the use of parallel computers (UNIX system, remote login, command line, job scheduler), programming with BLAS and LAPACK libraries and the parallelisation of algorithms using MPI and OpenMP.
+Practical work covers the use of parallel computers (UNIX system, remote login, command line, job scheduler) and the parallelisation of algorithms using MPI and OpenMP.

 Learning outcomes of the learning unit